CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 dependencies on your host machine.

 The deployer can deploy multiple tasks based on one of the following:
-1. An Docker image that it builds from a single Dockerfile (the default)
+1. A Docker image that it builds from a single Dockerfile (the default)
 2. A pre-defined Docker image name
 3. A pre-defined ECS Task Definition ARN